 • Feed and Nutritionals

 Among other bioproducts

-The RSB works with other credible sustainability standards, such as other ISEAL Alliance members, to promote sustainability in the bioenergy and bio-products markets.
-These are multi-stakeholder standards that include a clear balance between the voice of industry and civil society and that aim to make a genuine positive impact on the environment and communities.
+The RSB can work with other credible sustainability standards, such as other ISEAL Alliance members, to promote sustainability in the bioenergy and bio-products markets.
+These are multi-stakeholder standards that include a clear balance between the voices of industry and civil society and that aim to make a genuine positive impact on the environment and communities.

-When RSB recognises another voluntary certification scheme, audits are simplified and one audit can be done for two certifications.
-It allows other voluntary schemes to access diverse global markets and allows biomaterial certified by other schemes to enter an RSB-certified supply chain.
+RSB can recognise other voluntary certification schemes, making audits simpler.
+A joint certification can allow other voluntary schemes to access diverse global markets and allows biomaterial certified by other schemes to enter an RSB-certified supply chain.